Tangled Paths: A Random Graph Model from Mallows Permutations: Cut Vertices and Diameter

-This theorem follows from the next lemma and an earlier bound on the number of cut vertices. \begin{lemma} Let $G$ be an $n$-vertex graph with an $n$-vertex path $P$ as a sub-graph.
+We now prove Theorem \ref{diam}, which shows the diameter is linear when $q$ is bounded away from $1$.
+Theorem \ref{diam} follows from the next lemma and an earlier bound on the number of cut vertices. \begin{lemma} Let $G$ be an $n$-vertex graph containing a Hamiltonian path.
 Then if there exists a set $C\subseteq V$ such that each vertex in $C$ is a cut vertex of $G$, then $\diam(G)\geq |C|+1$. \end{lemma}

-\begin{proof}Label the vertices from $1$ to $n$ along the path $P$ and denote the cut vertices by $c_1\leq \cdots\leq c_{|C|}$ ordered with respect to the vertex labelling of $P$. \begin{claim} Any path from vertex $1$ to vertex $n$ must include every vertex of $C$.\end{claim} \begin{poc} Since the graph contains a path as a sub-graph we must have that for $1\leq i \leq |C|$ the removal of the cut vertex $c_i$ separates the graph into exactly two connected graphs, one containing the sub-path $[1,\dots,c_{i}-1] $ and the other containing the sub-path $[c_{i}+1, \dots ,n]$, with no edges between them.
+\begin{proof}Label the vertices from $1$ to $n$ along the Hamiltonian path $P$.
+Denote the cut vertices by $c_1< \cdots < c_{k}$, where $k=|C|$, ordered with respect to the vertex labelling of $P$. \begin{claim} Any path from vertex $1$ to vertex $n$ must include every vertex of $C$.\end{claim} \begin{poc} Since the graph contains an $n$-vertex path as a subgraph (i.e.\ a Hamiltonian path), we must have that for $1\leq i \leq |C|$ the removal of the cut vertex $c_i$ separates the graph into exactly two connected graphs, one containing the subpath $[1,\dots,c_{i}-1] $ and the other containing the subpath $[c_{i}+1, \dots ,n]$, with no edges between them.
 Now assume, for a contradiction, that there exists a path $Q$ from $1$ to $n$ in $G$ and a vertex $c_i\in C$ which is not contained in $Q$.
 Since the path does not go through $c_i$ it must use an edge $xy$ where $x\in [1,\dots, c_i-1]$ and $y\in [ c_i+1, n]$ however this contradicts our earlier observation about the cut vertex $c_i$. \end{poc} By the claim, the shortest path connecting $1$ to $n$ has length at least $|C|+1$.
-This follows as $1$ and $n$ cannot be in $C$ since removing them does not disconnect the graph due to the existence of the path $P$ on $[n]$ as a sub-graph. \end{proof}
+This follows as $1$ and $n$ cannot be in $C$, since removing them does not disconnect the graph due to the existence of the path $P$ on $[n]$ as a subgraph. \end{proof}

-Notice that one cannot completely remove the assumption of a sub-path of length $n$ in Lemma \ref{lem:diambound} above, to see this consider the binary tree.
+We note that one cannot completely remove the assumption of a subpath of length $n$ in Lemma \ref{lem:diambound}.
+To see this consider the binary tree.
 We are now ready to prove Theorem \ref{diam}.